TheStalwart/tldrtravel.info/content/transportation/bolt.md

 - [Cash]({{< ref "/payments/cash" >}}) (taxi only)

 ## Extra notes
-- To rent a car, driver's license experience must be at least 6 months or something like that.
-It's not mentioned anywhere in license agreement, but some of my friends couldn't rent a car shortly after getting a license
+- To rent a car, driver must be over 20-years of age and have held a valid driving licence for at least 1 year[^1]
 - [Cabrios](https://en.wikipedia.org/wiki/Convertible) available in select cities during summer

 ## Countries supported